bbauska/JS-Notes4Pros/README.md

 A function identified immediately before a template literal is used to interpret it, in what is called a tagged template literal.
 The tag function can return a string, but it can also return any other type of value.
 The first argument to the tag function, strings, is an Array of each constant piece of the literal.
-The remaining arguments, .substitutions, contain the evaluated values of each ${} substitution expression. function settings(strings, .substitutions) {
+The remaining arguments, ...substitutions, contain the evaluated values of each ${} substitution expression. function settings(strings, ...substitutions) {
 const result = new Map();
 for (let i = 0; i < substitutions.length; i++) {
 result.set(strings[i].trim(), substitutions[i]);